 We certainly might be tempted to judge it this way; many have.
 However, as we evaluate the situation from a wider perspective, another view presents itself.

-Ancient Spirit Guides, thousands of years old, inform us that we came to this troubled planet not fully formed.
-Our minds and spirits, strictly speaking, we were not “individuated,” not whole and complete and separate persons, in our own right.
+Ancient Spirit Guides, thousands of years old, inform us that we came to this troubled planet not fully constructed.
+Our minds and spirits, strictly speaking, we were not “individuated,” not whole and complete and separate persons, in their own right.
 The Guides say that we came here to become individuals – a true person; not necessarily, immediately, a “good” person; that’s step two, which might not even happen for many in this world.
 Summerland is a better place to enjoy that ratcheting up of virtue.
 Further, a way of healing has been provided to make us whole from our disastrous time on planet Earth.

 just temporary scaffolding for a building under construction

-We’re not meant to live there and put down roots.
-Selfish, self-centered, self-oriented thinking won’t win us the “Miss Congeniality Award,” but it is good for one thing – it’ll turn us into individualized persons; maybe not a “good” person, not right away, but it will individuate us.
-All of that “me-thinking” is just dandy for creating a sense of individuality, and that’s what it’s good for.
+We’re not meant to live permanently on the level of egoism.
+Selfish, self-centered, self-oriented thinking won’t win us the “Miss Congeniality Award,” but it is good for one thing – it can turn us into individualized persons; maybe not a “good” person, not right away, but it will individuate us.
+All of that “me-thinking” works well for creating a sense of individuality.
 Scaffolding isn't meant to be pretty.

 This is Individuality’s true home, true residence, where our spirits will live for the next million years and beyond.

 the purpose of the brain is to filter out, from universal consciousness, anything not correlating with the body’s perspective; in this ‘step-down transformer’ process, separate egos, with separate personal identities, emerge

 Dr. Bernardo Kastrup, PhD philosophy, PhD computer science, for many years worked at CERN, the large hadron collider in Geneva.